Stein Variational Evolution Strategies: Experiments

 \section{Experiments}

-We compare SV-CMA-ES with the two existing gradient-free SVGD algorithms from literature: \textit{GF-SVGD} \citep{han2018stein} and the MC gradient SVGD \citep{liu2017stein} that we refer to as \textit{SV-OpenAI-ES} following the naming convention of the ES community.
-Furthermore, we compare against vanilla SVGD as a gradient-based method.
-All strategies have been implemented based on the $\texttt{evosax}$ \citep{lange2023evosax} library.
-To guarantee a fair comparison, we keep the number of function evaluations equal across all methods.
-In other words, if SV-CMA-ES is evaluated for 4 particles, each represented by a subpopulation of size 16, we evaluate GF-SVGD and SVGD with 64 particles.
-For each kernel-based method, we use the standard Gaussian RBF kernel.
-For GF-SVGD, we follow the setup of \citet{han2018stein} and use the same kernel function for the SVGD kernel $k$ and the smoothing kernel $k_\rho$, as well as an isotropic Gaussian prior $\NN(0, \sigma^2 \Id)$.
+We compare SV-CMA-ES against the two existing approaches for zero-order SVGD from the literature: \textit{GF-SVGD} as state-of-the-art method for surrogate-based inference, and the MC gradient SVGD as state-of-the-art gradient approximation method.
+We refer to the latter as \textit{SV-OpenAI-ES} throughout the remainder of the paper following the naming convention of the ES community.
+Furthermore, we compare against gradient-based SVGD, which we denote as $\N$-SVGD in the following.
+All strategies have been implemented based on the evosax library \citep{lange2023evosax}.

+To guarantee a fair comparison, we keep the number of function evaluations equal for all methods.
+In other words, if the ES-based methods are evaluated for 4 particles, each sampling subpopulations of size 16, we evaluate GF-SVGD and $\N$-SVGD with 64 particles.
+For each kernel-based method, we use the standard RBF kernel.
+For GF-SVGD, we follow the setup of \citet{han2018stein} and use the same kernel function for the SVGD kernel $k$ and the surrogate kernel $k_\rho$, as well as an isotropic Gaussian prior $\NN(0, \sigma^2 \Id)$.
 The optimal scale $\sigma^2$ of the prior is found via a hyperparameter grid search.
-For each method, we implement the annealed version of SVGD (cf. Eq.\ \eqref{eq:asvgd}) using a logarithmic schedule $\gamma(t) = \max(\log(T / t), 1)$.
+For each method, we implement the annealed version of $\N$-SVGD (cf. Eq.\ \eqref{eq:asvgd}) using a logarithmic schedule $\gamma(t) = \max(\log(T / t), 1)$.
 Unless specified differently, this choice is followed in all experiments.
-For all optimizer-based methods, we use Adam \citep{kingma2014adam}.
-For a fair comparison, we search the best hyperparameters for all algorithms separately.
-The full details of our experimental setup can be found in the Appendix \ref{secExpDets} and in our codebase.\footnote{We will provide a link to our code here upon conference publication.}
+For all methods that require an internal optimizer, we use Adam \citep{kingma2014adam}.
+We carefully search for the best hyperparameters for each algorithm separately, to guarantee a fair comparison.
+The full details of our experimental setup can be found in the Appendix \ref{secExpDets}.
+Moreover, we refer to Appendix \ref{secSupplRes} for additional results including ablation studies and empirical runtime and convergence analyses.